tayronesilvanl/TecDoc-Boot/README.md

-# RPAutoparts
+# TecDoc Boot
-  RPAutoparts is a software tool that helps users research information from their competitors in the largest database in Europe, TecDoc.
+  TecDoc Boot is a software tool that helps users research information from their competitors in the largest database in Europe, TecDoc.
 This tool is designed to simplify the process of searching for information related to OE codes or competitor numbers by automatically generating a list of brands related to the OE numbers.

   To use RPAutoparts, users need to have an excel spreadsheet that contains the OE codes or competitor numbers that they want to research.
 The software will then retrieve all the brands associated with the OE numbers and store the results in a new spreadsheet called 'results,' which will be automatically created once the code is finding new bases.